-If you are wondering why your stomach seems bigger after umbilical hernia surgery, you should know that this is normal and expected.
-It is generally nothing to worry about and can be minimized by carefully following the aftercare instructions provided by the surgeon.
+If you are wondering why your stomach seems bigger after hernia surgery, you should know that this is normal.
+Generally, there’s nothing to worry about, and you can minimize it by carefully following the aftercare instructions provided by the surgeon.

-In rare cases, swelling may be a sign that the hernia repair was unsuccessful or it may be an indicator of infection.
-This article should provide you with an overview of why you may experience stomach bloating after hernia surgery.
+In rare cases, swelling may be a sign that the umbilical hernia repair surgery was unsuccessful or it may be an indicator of infection.
+This blog post should provide you with an overview of why you may experience stomach bloating after hernia surgery.

 Why Am I So Bloated After Hernia Surgery?

-The body is remarkable in that it has its own built-in repair process.
+The body is remarkable in that it has a built-in repair process.
 When we experience an injury or some type of trauma, our body’s natural response is to send thousands of cells to the injured area to begin the healing process.
-This invasion of white blood cells is called “the inflammatory phase” because of the swelling that ensues.
+White blood cells invade, and this is called “the inflammatory phase” because of the swelling that follows.

 Another reason patients experience swelling after hernia surgery is a side effect of the surgical procedure.
 During hernia repair surgery, incisions are made through multiple layers of muscle and skin.
 The surgeon then manipulates the escaped abdominal contents back where it belongs before applying the reinforcing mesh.
 This often introduces air into the abdominal cavity and causes the stomach to look bigger after hernia surgery.

-Carbon dioxide is used to inflate the abdominal cavity during a hernia repair to give the surgeon more access to perform the procedure.
-Most of this gas is removed before the surgeon closes the incisions but some always remain trapped inside the abdomen.
-This gas is released naturally over the next 48 hours but in the meantime, it will cause stomach bloating and shoulder pain as it travels upward.
+The abdominal cavity during the hernia repair is inflated with carbon dioxide to give the surgeon more access to perform the procedure, with most being removed before the incisions are closed, though some are always left trapped in the abdomen.
+Over the next 48 hours, your body naturally releases this gas.
+In the meantime, you may experience stomach bloating and shoulder pain as the gas travels upward.

 The trauma of the hernia repair will create bruising which also triggers inflammation and swelling.
 Patients who undergo hernia repair surgery can expect a significant amount of swelling and bruising after their procedure.